Criticism of Google: Non-alignment with U.S. defense

-Former Deputy Defense Secretary Robert O. Work in 2018 criticized Google and its employees have stepped into a moral hazard by not continuing Pentagon's artificial intelligence project, Project Maven, while helping China's AI technology that "could be used against the United States in a conflict."
+Former Deputy Defense Secretary Robert O. Work in 2018 stated that Google and its employees have stepped into a moral hazard by not continuing Pentagon's artificial intelligence project, Project Maven, while helping China's AI technology that "could be used against the United States in a conflict."
 He described Google as hypocritical, given it has opened an AI center in China and "Anything that's going on in the AI center in China is going to the Chinese government and then will ultimately end up in the hands of the Chinese military."
 Work said "I didn't see any Google employee saying, 'Hmm, maybe we shouldn't do that.'"
 Google's dealings with China is decrying as unpatriotic.

 Chairman of the Joint Chiefs of Staff General Joseph Dunford also criticizes Google as "it's inexplicable" that it continue investing in China, "who uses censorship technology to restrain freedoms and crackdown on people there and has long history of intellectual property and patent theft which hurts U.S. companies", while simultaneously not renewing further research and development collaborations with the Pentagon.
 He said, "I'm not sure that people at Google will enjoy a world order that is informed by the norms and standards of Russia or China."
 He urges Google to work directly with the U.S. government instead of making controversial inroads into China.
 Senator Mark Warner (D-VA) criticized Dragonfly evidences China's success at "recruit[ing] U.S. companies to their information control efforts" while China exports cyber and censorship infrastructure to countries like Venezuela, Ethiopia, and Pakistan.